discos/doc/user/srt/source/Frontend.rst

     > calOff

-If the user wants to perform the setup for the frontend only (without affecting the mount, the minor servo or the backend), the command is::
+If users want to perform the setup for the frontend only (without affecting the mount, the minor servo or the backend), the command is::

     > receiversSetup=[code]   (PPP, LLP, PLP, CCB, KKG)

 Specific notes for the L/P receiver
 ===================================